patternfly/patternfly/src/patternfly/components/Table/examples/Table.md

 ### Implementation support

 - One expandable toggle button, positioned in the first cell of a non-expandable row, preceding an expandable row.
-- One checkbox, positioned in the first or second cell of a non-expandable row.
+- One checkbox or radio input, positioned in the first or second cell of a non-expandable row.
 - One action button, positioned in the last cell of a non-expandable row.
 - Tabular data.
 - Compact presentation modifier (not compatible with expandable table).